 Members shall uphold and improve the integrity of the industry by affirmations of truth and fairness, by building good will and by providing beneficial goods and services to customers and others concerned with the industry.

-APRO’s membership must insist on maintaining the highest ethical standards in daily operations to become trusted partners to our customers, colleagues and communities.
-We build trust by acting with integrity in everything we do, from offering high quality products to providing beneficial goods and services and ensuring consistency and honesty in our interactions with customers.
+APRO members must relentlessly sustain the highest ethical standards within our daily operations to become trusted partners to our customers, colleagues, and communities.
+We build these trusting relationships by acting with consistency and integrity in everything we do – from offering high-quality products to providing superior customer service to supporting neighbors in need.